 - Students have a right of appeal against decisions taken, by the designated Assessment Board on behalf of the University, that affect their academic progress.
 These procedures set out the grounds of appeal permitted. - 2.
+If a student disagrees with the decision made by the designated Assessment Board, and believes that they have personal extenuating circumstances that have not been taken into consideration when making that decision, they should email registry@marjon.ac.uk within seven calendar days of the publication of results.
+In the first instance, Registry will investigate and aim to resolve the query.
+This, however, will not affect a student's right of appeal if the query is not resolved and the appeal deadline will be twenty working days from the date of receipt of the Registry response, rather than from the date when the results are published.
+Queries involving alleged procedural irregularities in the conduct of an assessment should go straight to the appeals process. - 3.
 Students should note that the University's complaints procedure (see Section 17 of this Framework) should be invoked in other areas of potential dispute.
-There may be appeals against academic decisions that refer to matters or allegations that are, or that become, the subject of a formal complaint.
-In such circumstances the Complaints Panel will convene after the appeals procedures have been completed. - 3.
+There may be appeals against academic decisions which refer to matters or allegations that are, or that become, the subject of a formal complaint.
+In such circumstances the Complaints Panel will determine the outcome of the appeal. - 4.
 Students will not be disadvantaged in any respect by submitting an academic appeal.